 The Accessible Parking Guidelines started with four public engagement sessions in April 2019.
-In addition to the engagement sessions, Halifax Regional Municipality (HRM) hosted an online survey through the Shape Your City website.
-This guideline draws on the recommendations made by residents of HRM to create one reference document.
+In addition to the engagement sessions, HRM hosted an online survey through the Shape Your City website.
+This guidelines draws on the recommendations made by residents of HRM to create one reference document.
 The key issues identified through public engagement and the online survey included:

-- Increase number of accessible spaces - Development of a formula or ratio of number of accessible spaces - Better signage and marking of accessible spaces - Better management/enforcement of existing accessible spaces - Development of best practices in consideration of requirements of different vehicle needs and proximity to destinations
+- Increase number of accessible spaces - Development of a formula or ratio of number of accessible spaces - Better signage and marking of accessible spaces